-Following the adoption of IFRS 9, the Interest receivable on the mortgage portfolio (effective yield adjustment) has been removed and re-classified as Other income on finacial assets and liabilities at fair value through profit or loss, as detailed in note 3.
+Following the adoption of IFRS 9, the interest receivable on the mortgage portfolio has been re-classified as Other income on financial assets and liabilities at fair value through profit or loss, as detailed in note 3.

 3. Other income on financial assets and liabilities at fair value through profit or loss